Start your business

 The links below can be useful for learning more about market research and testing the viability of your business idea.

-- Keynote: Gain in-depth, professional insights into your market and see how your competitors operate.
+- Mintel: Gain in-depth, professional insights into your market and see how your competitors operate.
 Some reports are free but for the majority you will need to pay a fee.

 - Marketing Donut: This is your one stop shop for all things marketing, including market research You can also familiarise yourself with key terms such as SWOT analysis and target market plus find out all you need to know about pricing your product or service

-- Menta, business opportunities: Menta, the Suffolk Enterprise Agency has over 30 years experience in helping local businesses test their viability and perform market research.
+- Menta: Menta, the Mid-Anglian Enterprise Agency has over 30 years experience in helping local businesses test their viability and perform market research.
 They also provide an extensive workshop programme.

 - Start ups: Provides extensive and comprehensive start up advice, from the conception stage onwards.